theguly/iris-doc-src/docs/development/modules.md

 We distinct two types of modules:

-- ``Pipeline modules`` : Allow uploading and processing of evidences through modular pipelines (eg: EVTX parsing and injection into a database or data visualiser).
-These are called when a user ``Update case`` and select evidences to process.
+- ``Pipeline modules``: Allow uploading and processing of evidences through modular pipelines (eg: EVTX parsing and injection into a database or data visualiser).
+These are called when a user queries ``Update case`` and select evidences to process.
-- ``Processor modules`` : Allow processing of IRIS data upon predefined actions / hooks. (eg: be notified when a new IOC is created and get VT/MISP insights for it).
+- ``Processor modules``: Allow processing of IRIS data upon predefined actions / hooks. (eg: be notified when a new IOC is created and get VT/MISP insights for it).
 These are either called automatically upon specific events, or if a user manually triggers them.

 Except for some triggers for processor modules, all tasks provided by DIMs are run asynchronously in RabbitMQ tasks, so they don't impact the UI.

-Both types of DIMs have the same structure, they only differs in their configurations and how they handle the data they receive.
+Both types of DIMs have the same structure, they only differ in their configurations and how they handle the data they receive.
 For that purpose, every DIM inherit from a common class named ``IrisModuleInterface`` - available [here](https://github.com/dfir-iris/iris-module-interface) - which provides the basic structure and methods of a module.

 !!! hint
     To quickly start writing a new module, one can follow [these tutorials](/development/quick_start/processor/).

 ## Overview
 Modules are instantiated upon actions (hooks, triggers, user actions) and this occurs each time the said actions occur.
 It implies the initiation of a module has to be very quick.
-In most of the case, the ``__init__``method should not even be overwritten.
+In most of the case, the ``__init__`` method should not even be overwritten.

 They can live either in the worker or the web-app, depending on their type and action they are handling.
 They can also live in both.
 This implies multiple instances of the same module can run at the same time.